Logo

 Status moves cripple threats.
 Thunder Wave cuts Speed and can cause full paralysis.
 Will-O-Wisp halves Attack and adds burn chip.
 Toxic wears down bulky targets over time.

-Phazing moves like Roar and Whirlwind force switches.
+Phazing moves like Roar force switches.
 They remove stat boosts and rack up hazard damage.

 Priority moves act before normal moves.
 Aqua Jet and Ice Shard let slower Pokémon pick off weakened threats.